colindoyle0000/colindoyle-website/content/torts2023-material/slides/f22-landowner.md

-theme: Colin Fall 2022
-autoscale: true
-slidenumbers: true
-header: #373737, alignment(left), line-height(150%), text-scale(1.0), ITC Galliard Pro Bold
-Footer:

-# Policy Bases for No Duty

-# &
+---

-# Duties of Landowners & Occupiers
+title: Policy Bases for No Duty & Duties of Landowners & Occupiers

+profile: false

+share: false

+show_date: false

 ---

 # Some logistics